Target Audience: New Analysts

 The concept of random residuals in linear

-regression is related to the idea of homoscedasticity.
+regression is related to homoscedasticity.
 Homoscedasticity refers

 to the assumption that the variance of the residuals is constant across all